julienduroure/julienduroure.github.io/_posts/2017-05-03-choses-a-verifier-sur-un-rig-en.md

 		<br/>

     * Scaling
-    When scaling root bone, model should'nt deform.
+    When scaling root bone, model should scale uniformally, without deforming some part of the mesh.
 Otherwise there is a problem of parent or constraint.
     ![][4]
 		<br/>